jacnel/bundledrefs/README.md

 python plot.py --save_plots --microbench
 ```

-`runscript.sh` will run expeirments based on 'experiment_list_generate.sh', which will write a list of experiments to be run into a file.
+`runscript.sh` will run expeirments based on `experiment_list_generate.sh`, which will write a list of experiments to be run into a file.
+This generation script can be altered to try out new configurations.

 **WARNING**: The experiments can take a long time to run because there are many competitors.
 We have preconfigured the run to execute a single trial (the paper uses 3), run for 1s (the paper uses 3s), and only test the optimistic skip-list (the paper tests all three data structures).
 The number of trials and runtime can be configured in `runscript.sh` and the data structures in `experiment_list_generate.sh`.